franknoirot/franknoirot.co/posts/side-projects-github-actions.md

 This is our minimum viable product for "theming": we're gonna make a link a different color.
 But you should go crazy building out this config to make each of your side projects shine on your portfolio site's Work showcase page.

-Drop this file into the root of your side project and push it to GitHub so that your remote and local repositories are matched up, because our next step is going to be in the GitHub.com GUI.
+Drop this file into the root of your side project and push it to GitHub so that your remote and local repositories are matched up, because part of our next step is going to be out of our code editor and in the GitHub.com GUI.

 ### GitHub Action